 - Ambiguously Evil: She's leader of the Returned, or at least their spokesperson.
 But for all we know, she could be either the Big Good or the Big Bad.

-- Ambiguously Human: She apparently survived the Cannibal's attack thanks to regenerative powers, but it's unclear if she's just a special living, if she ways killed and came back as a returned, or if she was already a returned before being stabbed.
+- Ambiguously Human: She apparently survived the Cannibal's attack thanks to regenerative powers, but it's unclear if she's just a special living person, if she was killed and came back as a returned, or if she was already a returned before being stabbed.

 - Big Bad: Starting to seem like this by the finale.
 Shares the position with Milan during the second season.